Bayesian posterior repartitioning for nested sampling: Numerical examples

 \section{Numerical examples}

-We now illustrate the performance of the autoPR method in some numerical examples.
-Since the behaviour of the original PR method has been extensively studied in a wide range of problems by \cite{chen2018improving}, including comparisons with other sampling algorithms such as Markov Chain Monte Carlo (MCMC) and importance sampling, we instead focus here on the performance of the autoPR method in the canonical case where the likelihood and prior on the original variables $\mTheta$ are both Gaussian (although very mismatched in some examples), and hence so too is the posterior.
+We now illustrate the performance of the BPR method in some numerical examples.
+Since we extensively studied the behaviour of our original PR method in a wide range of problems in \cite{chen2018improving}, including comparisons with other sampling algorithms such as Markov Chain Monte Carlo (MCMC) and importance sampling, we focus here primarily on the performance of BPR in the canonical case where the likelihood and prior on the original variables $\mTheta$ are both Gaussian (although very mismatched in some examples), and hence so too is the posterior.
 In particular, we begin by considering the univariate case, before moving on to a bivariate example for which we consider both circularly-symmetric and asymmetric priors, where the latter may have zero, positive or negative correlation coefficient, respectively.
-Finally, we investigate higher-dimensional examples, up to 10 dimensions, but consider only circularly-symmetric priors in these cases.
+To demonstrate the method further, however, we also consider several 2-dimensional non-Gaussian likelihoods: multi-modal likelihoods consisting of an equal mixture of four identical but spatially separated Gaussians, and a unimodal Laplacian likelihood (the latter example is presented in the Supplementary Material).
+Finally, we investigate higher-dimensional unimodal Gaussian likelihood examples, up to 10 dimensions.
+In these further examples, we consider only circularly-symmetric Gaussian priors for the sake of brevity.

-In all our numerical examples, we use the NS package MultiNest \citep{feroz2009multinest}, with algorithm parameter settings similar to those used in \cite{chen2018improving} for the study of the original PR method.
-Specifically, we set the number of live points $N_{\rm live}=100$, the sampling efficiency parameter ${\tt efr} = 0.8$, the convergence tolerance parameter ${\tt tol} = 0.5$, the multi-modal parameter ${\tt mmode} = {\tt False}$, and the random seed control parameter ${\tt seed}=-1$.
+In all our numerical examples, we use the NS package MultiNest \citep{feroz2009multinest}, with algorithm parameter settings similar to those used in \cite{chen2018improving} for the study of our original PR method.
+Specifically, we set the number of live points $N_{\rm live}=100$, the desired sampling efficiency parameter ${\tt efr} = 0.8$, which equals the ratio of the remaining prior volume to the volume of the multi-ellipsoid bound enclosing the active point set at each NS iteration, and the convergence tolerance parameter ${\tt tol} = 0.5$, which corresponds to acceptable uncertainty on the estimated log-evidence (please refer to \cite{feroz2009multinest} for more details).